Ankita-Dasgupta/Closest-Hospital/README.md

 # Closest-Hospital

-'''
-finding location with Python and Google Maps API.
+Finding location with Python and Google Maps API.
-The output gives longitude and lattitude of closest hospital.
+The output gives longitude and lattitude of the closest hospital.
-'''